pauldreik/rdfind/README.md

  - tests are run on address sanitizer builds
  - tests are run on undefined sanitizer builds
  - tests are run with debug iterators enabled
- - builds are made in default mode (debug) as well as release, and also with the flags suggested by debians hardening helper dpkg-buildflags
+ - builds are made in default mode (debug) as well as release, and also with the flags suggested by Debian's hardening helper dpkg-buildflags
  - builds are made with both libstdc++ (gcc) and libc++ (llvm)
  - clang format is used, issue make format to execute it
  - cppcheck has been run manually and relevant issues are fixed